-To earn this 0.5 credit badge you will submit two different types of evidence from the list below to demonstrate your proficiency in supporting student to student feedback.
+To earn this 0.5 credit microcredential you will submit two different types of evidence from the list below to demonstrate your proficiency in supporting student to student feedback.
 You will also complete a short written or video reflective analysis.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

 Feedback is more than a student knowing they did something correctly or incorrectly.